Last week I outlined how to make smudge sticks and wanted to follow that up by writing about some of the most common smudging herbs to use.

 Sweetgrass (Hierochloe odorata)

 This is one of the most sacred plants of the Native Americans.
 Sweetgrass is the grass that you find braided at the store.
-When burnt it is sweet and light.
+When burnt as a smudging herb it is sweet and light.
 Burning sweetgrass often follows burning sage.
 (Make your own or find sweetgrass braids here.)

 Frankincense (Boswellia spp.)